Tournament Guide to CSL Fall 2019

 CSL is an intercollegiate gaming league open to all accredited colleges and universities in North America.
 This is a season guide for Overwatch.
-We will be running a series of independent one-day tournaments throughout the Summer.
-Each tournament will consist of a double elimination bracket (maximum cap of 16 teams), with the winner's bracket being Best of Three, the loser's bracket being Best of One, and the finals being Best of Five with the winner's bracket team starting at 1-0.
+We will be running a series of independent one-day tournaments throughout the Fall Semester.
+Each tournament will consist of a single elimination bracket, with the winner's bracket being Best of Three.

 Summary of Key Points